Farama-Foundation/PettingZoo/README.md

 `env.reset(observe=True)`: Resets the environment to a starting state.
 Returns the observation for the first moving agent in the environment if `observe=True`.

-`env.render()`: Displays a rendered frame from the environment, if supported.
+`env.render(mode='human')`: Displays a rendered frame from the environment, if supported.
+Different modes can be used for different output styles, for example some environments support `rgb_array` which returns numpy arrays of the screen for visualizations or turning it into a video.

 `env.close()`: Closes the rendering window.